Blu Dot

 Blu Dot is an American modern furniture retailer based in Minneapolis, Minnesota.
-It operates 17 retail locations across the United States, Mexico, and Australia.
-Blu Dot employs approximately 200 people worldwide, the majority of which are located at its Minneapolis headquarters.
+It operates 17 retail locations in the United States, Mexico, and Australia.

 History

-Blu Dot was founded by Maurice Blanks, John Christakos, and Charlie Lazor in 1997.
-The idea for Blu Dot was conceived back in 1988 during a backpacking trip across Asia, when the founders were still undergraduate students at Williams College.
+In 1997, Blu Dot was founded by Maurice Blanks, John Christakos, and Charlie Lazor.
+The trio conceived the idea during a backpacking trip across Asia in 1988, after graduating from Williams College.

 In April 2008, Blu Dot received a $10 million growth equity investment from private equity firm CHB Capital Partners.

-In 2018, Blu Dot was given the Product Design award at the Cooper Hewitt National Design Awards.
+In 2018, Blu Dot received the Product Design award at the Cooper Hewitt National Design Awards.